 Most concrete leveling customers typically don't have a problem with the concrete itself, but rather a problem with the soil, backfill, or gravel underneath their concrete.
 When these materials settle or wash out, they take the concrete slab with them.

-During a concrete leveling repair, we drill through the section of sunken concrete and replace the soil or substrate material that settled or washed away with our injected leveling compound.
+During a concrete leveling repair, we drill through the section of sunken concrete and replace the soil or substrate material that settled or eroded with our injected leveling compound.
 That material spreads out underneath the section, fills up any voids, then lifts the concrete back into place.

-The reason concrete leveling can last so long is that if the material underneath our injected material is done settling, then our material won't go anywhere either.
+Concrete leveling can last so long because, if the material underneath the injected leveling compound is done settling and doesn’t erode away, the concrete leveling material won't go anywhere either.

 Uncontrollable Natural Settling